Michael-Rusu/SMTP_AI/README.md

 -----------------------

-***This python script will allow you to take a photo by holding up two fingers and then send an email with the photo***
+Use Hand Tracking to Send Email With Python Snake

+Hold Up 2 fingers
+It will take a photo
+🕊:It will send it to an email of your choice

 ----------------